k0sproject/k0s/docs/configuration.md

     k0s config create > /etc/k0s/k0s.yaml
     ```

 2. Modify the new yaml config file according to your needs, refer to [Configuration file reference](#configuration-file-reference) below.
+You can remove the default values if wanted as k0s supports partial configs too.

 3. Install k0s with your new config file.